NoussaibaBaazi/FinalProject/README.md

 1. In higher education 54.2% achieved an NVQ4 or higher in 2019, which increased to 58.9% in 2021.
 2. In London, the percentage of individuals with NVQ4+ qualifications were 52% in 2021, whereas the UK was 38%.
+3. In 2005,  The estimated numebr of employment by males was 2,532,588, and by around 2,135,712 females, this number has increase over the years reaching 3,386,804 workforce jobs for males and 3,168,419 for females in Decemeber 2023

 - Datasets used - found in: FinalProject(Data):
 Source: https://data.london.gov.uk